Oreca 07: Acura ARX-05

 A variation of the prototype, the Acura ARX-05, was created for IMSA's WeatherTech SportsCar Championship Prototype class under the DPi regulations.
 The car was developed through a partnership between Honda Performance Development and Oreca.
 The powerplant of the vehicle is a production-based 3.5-litre Acura AR35TT twin-turbocharged V6.
 Other alterations from the 07 include Acura-specific bodywork.

 From 2018 to 2020, Team Penske entered a pair of ARX-05s, winning the title in the latter two seasons.
 For 2021 and 2022, Wayne Taylor Racing and Meyer Shank Racing each campaigned one of the ARX-05s previously run by Penske.
+The ARX-05 was succeeded by the Acura ARX-06 in 2023 following the series' switch to the new Hypercar regulations.

 Team Penske's Acura ARX-05 in the 2020 IMSA SportsCar Weekend.

 Rear view of the Acura ARX-05, driven in the 2018 Petit Le Mans.

 Alpine A470

 Ahead of the 2017 FIA World Endurance Championship, Alpine unveiled the A470 to race with alongside Signatech.
 It carries Alpine branding, but remains internally identical to its Oreca 07 base.
 It is the successor to the Alpine A460, which itself was also based on a preexisting Oreca chassis.
 Alpine raced with the A470 for four years, winning the 2018–19 FIA World Endurance Trophy for LMP2 Teams with Nicolas Lapierre, André Negrão, and Pierre Thiriet.
+Alpine moved to the new Hypercar class in 2021 using a grandfathered and rebadged Rebellion R13 LMP1 car, which itself was a variant of the 07.

 Signatech's Alpine A470 in the 2017 6 Hours of Spa-Francorchamps.

 Rear view of the Alpine A470, driven in the 2018 6 Hours of Silverstone.